apache/hudi/rfc/rfc-77/rfc-77.md

 the base table could be non-unique, this process differs significantly compared to RLI.

 ##### Inserts (on the base table)
 Newly inserted row's record-key and secondary-key is required to build the secondary-index entry.
-The record key is already stored in the `WriteStatus` and commit metadata has the files touched by that commit. `WriteStatus` will be enhanced to store the secondary-key values (for all those columns on which secondary index is defined).
-The metadata writer will extract this information and write it out to the secondary index partition.
+The commit metadata has the files affected by that commit.
+The metadata writer will extract the newly written records based on the commit metadata and generate the secondary-key values (for all those columns on which secondary index is defined) to the secondary index partition.
 [1]

 ##### Updates (on the base table)
 Similar to inserts, the `secondary-key -> record-key` tuples are extracted from the WriteStatus.
 However, additional